 Our Camp Spaces are limited - with plans for only 50-55 children per week.

 Our Camp employs qualified, experienced staff and offers a 1:1 and 2:1 supervision ratio.
 Ages 4-20+.

-Cost: With the high level of supervision and experienced staff, Camp Kaleidoscope's parental contribution per 5-day week would have been $600.
-However, due to the generous funding of our donors – who, along with Children at Risk, wish to assist the Autism Community families with camp opportunities that are affordable and accessible, we are able to offer the following rates: $425 for Full Week, $340 for 4-day week.
+Cost: With the high level of supervision and experienced staff, the cost per Camper for Camp Kaleidoscope's per 5-day week is $1,200.
+However, due to the generous funding of our donors – who, along with Children at Risk, wish to assist the Autism Community families with camp opportunities that are affordable and accessible, we are able to offer the following rates: $550 for Full Week, $440 for 4-day week.

 *NEW* - Due to the additional administration required – billings to a 3rd party funder (Service Coordination, Children’s Aid, etc.) will be subject to a $20 fee.

 *NEW* - Campers new to Children at Risk will only be offered a Maximum of 2 Weeks of Camp to start, due to the High Demand.

 If you would be looking for additional weeks and we have Staff and Space Available – we may be able to offer them - but only after Camp has begun.